theacodes/genesynth/hardware/README.md

 ## Display board

 The display board holds a simple OLED display module and provides 4 tac switches for displaying and navigating the menu.

+## Shared Libraries

+I used the [SparkFun KiCad Libraries](https://github.com/sparkfun/SparkFun-KiCad-Libraries) for some of the footprints.